 Wig of the Week: As we wind down the season, we circle back to Philip's Clark wig.

-.
+Why this Wig: We admit that we picked the Clark disguise because this episode once again addressed one of the lingering questions about that wig.
 Yes, Martha knows that's not his real hair.
 "You don't have to hide anything from me," Martha says.
 "I even love your toupee."
 Philip/Clark is taken aback.
 "You know about that?"
 On one hand, the moment feels like an inside joke between Joe Weisberg and Joel Fields and the audience.
 On the other, it's a crucial moment in Martha and Philip/Clark's relationship.
 Martha, who had just brought home classified files, is become sentient, in a way that's unsettling to Philip, who frequently sees her as just a prop.

 Later in the episode, when the two are lying in bed after sex, Martha begins to inquire about children.
 "Martha, that's not for me and I thought you understood that," Philip/Clark tells her.
 The simple reason Philip as Clark recoils when Martha mentions children is that she is merely his asset, not really his wife.
 But we can't help but think there's something else at play here.